 U.S. VIRGIN ISLANDS

 Come enjoy the “Best of the USVI” with Sunshine Daydream Charters!
 No passports?
 No problem!
 Many of our guests are opting to spend time in US waters these days.
 By doing so, you can save yourself the extra time and money involved with British customs, while still enjoying world class snorkeling, sightseeing and delicious food and beverages at LIME OUT (taco and craft cocktail boat), Dinghy’s Beach Bar on Water Island or PIZZA PI (pizza boat).

 On your USVI charter, we can circumnavigate St. John and all of the outlying cays and islands, making snorkel stops at some beautiful offshore reefs only accessible by boat.
 Or if floating around on a noodle while enjoying a cold beverage in our crystal clear waters is more your speed, we can do that too!
 Want to swim with turtles?
 Let’s head out to turtle Cove on Buck Island, just a few miles off the South shore of St. Thomas.
 There is also a shipwreck to explore on the Western tip of the island!

 Worked up an appetite from all the snorkeling and swimming?
 Let’s stop at Lime Out in Coral Bay, St John for some delicious tacos and tasty craft cocktails!
 More in the mood for pizza?
 Let’s make our lunch stop at Pizza Pi, located in Christmas Cove off of St Thomas.
 If you would prefer to have lunch on land, Dinghy’s Beach Bar on Water Island is a great lunch option!

-This trip is an excellent way to explore the beauty of the U.S. Virgin Islands while avoiding the time and money involved with customs over in the British Virgin Islands (*The British Virgin Islands are closed until at least 11/1/2020 due to COVID-19).
+This trip is an excellent way to explore the beauty of the U.S. Virgin Islands while avoiding the time and money involved with customs over in the British Virgin Islands.

 BRITISH VIRGIN ISLANDS (CLOSED UNTIL AT LEAST 10/1/2020)